 Jennifer Taub Professor of Law, Western New England School of Law, is a legal scholar and advocate devoted to making complex business law topics engaging inside and outside of the classroom.
 Her research focuses on corporate governance, banking and financial market regulation, and white collar crime.
 Her advocacy centers on “follow the money”—promoting transparency and opposing corruption.
 She has written a book about the financial crisis entitled Other People's Houses (Yale Press 2014) and one about white collar crime in America called Big Dirty Money (Viking 2020).

-Charles J. Whalen, a research fellow at The Baldy Center for Law and Social Policy, is an economist with a career spanning three decades, a trustee of the American Association for Evolutionary Economics.
-His recent books include Institutional Economics: Perspectives and Methods in Pursuit of a Better World (Routledge, 2022) and A Modern Guide to Post-Keynesian Institutional Economics (Edward Edgar, 2022).
+Charles J. Whalen, a research fellow at The Baldy Center for Law and Social Policy, is an economist with a career spanning three decades, and a trustee (past president) of the American Association for Evolutionary Economics.
+His research centers on changing economics and public policy to advance worker well-being; and his recent books include Institutional Economics: Perspectives and Methods in Pursuit of a Better World (Routledge, 2022) and A Modern Guide to Post-Keynesian Institutional Economics (Edward Elgar, 2022).